zty-2001/VarFinder/README.md

 bkRemover.pl	Removes shared mutations between parent and mutant VarAnnotate.pl	Annotates mutations with genomic features bkFinder.pl	Finds shared mutations between mutants

-###📌 Notes
-All inputs should be properly formatted FASTQ and reference FASTA/GFF3/CDS files.

-For best results, use high-quality sequence data and verified reference genome annotations.

 ### 📬 Contact
 For questions, bug reports, or feature requests, please open an issue or contact the maintainer at zenglpbio@gmail.com